SpencerReyka/riot-api-match-analysis/README.md

 (related to LIMITER, we should have like a shut off event, which writes the limiter data to db or flat file)
 - add ability to go through pagination (ugh)
 - add a logging type of thing, where we i run it in debug, it logs, else it ignores log
+- Create a set_up.py script that creates all necessary config files, so we don't have to have double

 # COMPLETED
 limiter